ryandrewjohnson/ui-router.grant/README.md

 # AngularUI Router Grant

-> This module is still in development, but fully functional.
-Just need some time to shore up the tests, and documentation.

 #### Easily protect your ui-router states with this angular module

 The UI Router Grant module provides a quick and easy solution for adding test(s) to your ui-router states.
 For example if you wanted to restrict certain states to authenticated users, ui-router.grant is a quick solve.
 For more details check out the [demo](http://embed.plnkr.co/YTBm8ZFY9COj8ac9lSOT/preview) or the [getting started](#getting-started) section.